 What exactly makes a good Forex broker?
 The most crucial aspect

 After taking even a quick look at the brokers from our list, you will soon realize, that they indeed represent some of the highest quality of Forex trading brokers that you can find on the market. with that being said, what were the actual determining factors that led to our list of selected brokers?
-In other words, what do we use to judge the brokers by, and what are some of the objective traits that make a difference between the good broker and a mediocre one?
+In other words, what do we use to judge the brokers by, and what are some of the objective traits that make a difference between a good broker and a mediocre one?

 This is a rather tricky question to answer, because, in reality, there isn’t really one thing that you could say is the definition of a good broker.
 Rather, a good broker is a broker that would excel at a lot of different things, all of which, when combined, will present the difference between a good broker and a bad one.
 Let’s discuss some of these traits below, so you can get a better idea as to what we based our list upon, and what you should generally look for when you’re choosing your broker.